sccn/sccn.github.io/tutorials/06_RejectArtifacts/Channel_rejection.md

 Removing bad channels by visual inspection
 ======

 Bad channels are common when collecting EEG data.
-For example, this may due to bad connection.
+For example, this may due to a bad connection.
 You may know in advance which channels are bad or you may need to look at the data.

 Load a sample EEGLAB dataset
 --------------------------
-The tutorial datasets distributed with EEGLAB are relatively clean and do not contain channels which we would normaly reject.
+The tutorial datasets distributed with EEGLAB are relatively clean and do not contain channels which we would normally reject.
 Instead please download this other [data file](http://sccn.ucsd.edu/eeglab/download/eeglab_data_bad_channels.set).

 Select menu item <span style="color: brown">File</span> and press sub-menu item
 <span style="color: brown">Load existing dataset</span>.
 Select the tutorial file "eeglab_data_bad_channels.set" downloaded above.
 Then press *Open*.